 For a list of all past programs, download an Excel Spreadsheet.

-Our monthly meetings are held on the first Tuesday of every month in the auditorium of the Reynolda Manor Branch of the Forsyth County Public Library, located at 2839 Fairlawn Drive, Winston-Salem, NC.
+Our monthly meetings are held on the first Tuesday of every month in the auditorium of the Reynolda Manor Branch of the Forsyth County Public Library, starting at 2 pm, located at 2839 Fairlawn Drive, Winston-Salem, NC.

 All meetings are free and open to the public.
 Guests are welcome!
 Our programs are planned to be both informative and educational.
 Upcoming speakers scheduled for our monthly meetings are:

 Sept 4, 2018 “Bethania: Wachovia’s First Planned Community”